Importing Your Car To France

 Can I use my driving license?

-If you are considering taking your car to France, it should be noted that there are greater risks for driving a right-hand-drive car than adapting to a left-hand-drive vehicle.
+If you are considering importing your car, it should be noted that there are greater risks for driving a right-hand-drive car than adapting to a left-hand-drive vehicle.
 Sight lines are greatly reduced, in particular when overtaking and at junctions.
-We always advise movers to switch to a left-hand drive vehicle.
+We always advise movers to switch to left-hand drive.

 All the above information was correct at the time of writing.
 French legislation is liable to change and we recommend you check with the correct French authorities in regards to all legal requirements prior to your move to France.